ekg/s2t/README.md

     - `xclip`: for clipboard manipulation
     - `xdotool`: for simulating keyboard input
     You can install them all like this `sudo apt install sox lame curl xclip xdotool`
+5. Set up the hotkeys.
+You can do this in various ways depending on your OS.
+You'll want to make F9 run `start_recording.sh` and F10 run `stop_and_process_recording.sh`.

 ## Usage:

 1. Press F9 to start recording your speech.
 2. Press F10 to stop recording and trigger the transcription process.
 3. The transcribed text will be automatically copied to your clipboard.